max-titov/finger-tracker/README.md

 ### Firmware

 The firmware was made using PlatformIO in the Arduino framework.
-You can comment and uncomment the print funcitons to print raw values, adjusted angle values, or all the values in a single string.
+You can comment and uncomment the print functions to print raw values, adjusted angle values, or all the values in a single string.
 The raw value and adjusted angle values print in a way where Teleplot (serial plotter VSCode extension) can read and plot them.
 A teleplot layout is in the teleplot folder.

 ## License